 The left balcony subsection is odd numbered from 1 to 27, the center balcony has consecutively numbered seats falling in the range of 101 to 114, and the right balcony subsection has even numbered seats in the range of 2 to 28.

-What are the Best Options for Buying M. Butterfly Broadway Tickets?
+What are the Best Options for Buying Broadway Tickets?

-If you’re looking to buy tickets for M. Butterfly on Broadway, there many options you can pick from.
-You can either book tickets from the Cort Theatre Box Office or wait in line and get discounted TKTS tickets for M. Butterfly.
+If you’re looking to buy tickets for Broadway shows, there many options you can pick from.
+You can either book tickets from the Cort Theatre Box Office or wait in line and get discounted TKTS tickets.

 The process of getting your Broadway tickets on Headout is fairly simple.
 Select your seat, make your payment, and show up at the theatre on the day of the experience!